patternfly/patternfly-timeline/README.md

 ## License

-EventDrops is released under the MIT License, courtesy of [marmelab](http://marmelab.com) and [Canal Plus](https://github.com/canalplus).
+Patternfly Timeline is released under the MIT License